 The structure of your body section is very important, so make sure that you plan it out well.
 When planning out your qualitative results chapter, create sections and subsections so that you can maintain the flow of the story you’re trying to tell.
 Be sure to systematically and consistently describe each portion of results.
 Try to adopt a standardised structure for each portion so that you achieve a high level of consistency throughout the chapter.

 For qualitative studies, results chapters tend to be structured according to themes, which makes it easier for readers to follow.
 However, keep in mind that not all results chapters have to be structured in this manner.
 For example, if you’re conducting a longitudinal study, you may want to structure your chapter chronologically.
-Similarly, if you’re using a theoretical framework, you might structure this chapter according to that.
+Similarly, you might structure this chapter based on your theoretical framework.
 The exact structure of your chapter will depend on the nature of your study, especially your research questions.

 As you work through the body of your chapter, make sure that you use quotes to substantiate every one of your claims.
 You can present these quotes in italics to differentiate them from your own words.
 A general rule of thumb is to use at least two pieces of evidence per claim, and these should be linked directly to your data.
 Also, remember that you need to include all relevant results, not just the ones that support your assumptions or initial leanings.